 As the spread of COVID-19 continues, more and more employees are being affected.
 Unfortunately, not all employers are following laws that protect employees.
 If your employer fired you during the COVID-19 pandemic, it is important to understand your legal rights—especially if you have tested positive for the virus.
-If your employer has fired you for having COVID-19, you may be able to sue for damages.
-Our Los Angeles employment law attorneys explain what you can do if your employer fired you for having COVID-19.
+If your employer has fired you for having COVID-19, you may be able to sue for wrongful termination.
+Our employment law attorneys explain what you can do if your employer fired you for having COVID-19.

 Fired for Having COVID-19 & Requesting Time Off

 If you tested positive for COVID-19 and/or you requested time off from work, and you were fired, you might be able to recover damages for disability discrimination, a failure to accommodate or retaliation under the Fair Employment and Housing Act (FEHA).

 According to the FEHA, employers are not allowed to discriminate against an employee based on a disability.
 Under the FEHA, a physical disability includes a physiological disease, disorder, or condition that affects a person’s immunological or cardiovascular systems and limits a major life activity.
 The FEHA also covers people who are perceived as having a disability.
 Accordingly, an employee who has COVID-19, or has come in contact with someone with COVID- 19, would likely be covered under the FEHA.